Inflectra/spira-documentation/docs/TaraVault_User_Manual/Using Git.md

 remotes that are no longer valid, manage various remote branches and define them as being tracked or not, and more.

-This is in stark contrast to Subversion (described in section 4) where every commit and update is being performed directly on the central TaraVault remote repository.
+This is in stark contrast to [Subversion](../Using%20Subversion/) where every commit and update is being performed directly on the central TaraVault remote repository.
 So when you make changes to your local repository, the will need to explicitly synchronized with TaraVault for